inside.ewu.edu

 MUSC 280.
 JAZZ ARRANGING I. 1 Credit.

-This course provides fundamental arranging techniques including basic instrumental ranges through pedagogical rhythm section skills.
+Provides fundamental arranging techniques including basic instrumental ranges through pedagogical rhythm section skills.
 Topics include developing introductions, endings, form, basic ranges of instruments, creating bass lines, piano voicings, guitar voicings and drum set nomenclature.

 MUSC 281.
 JAZZ ARRANGING II.
 1 Credit.